 Department: MRC Centre for Neuropsychiatric Genetics and Genomics, www.medicine.cf.ac.uk/person/prof-michael-conlon-odonovan/

-Main task in COSYN: Owen is leader of WP 2 which is responsible for identifying, evaluating and obtaining biological samples from patents with specific mutations relevant to ID, autism and schizophrenia.
-The research group in Cardiff will be contributing cases with a diagnosis of schizophrenia.
-This work is instrumental for the selection of stem cell differentiation and downstream functional analysis in WP3.
+Main task in COSYN: Owen was leader of WP 2 which was responsible for identifying, evaluating and obtaining biological samples from patents with specific mutations relevant to ID, autism and schizophrenia.
+The research group in Cardiff has contributed cases with a diagnosis of schizophrenia.
+This work was instrumental for the selection of stem cell differentiation and downstream functional analysis in WP3.

 Helsingin Yliopisto /University of Helsinki

 Department: Institute for Molecular Medicine Finland (FIMM) (Genomics of Neurological and Neuropsychiatric disorders), www.fimm.fi/en/research/groups/palotie

 Main task in COSYN: Palotie’s group in Helsinki mainly contributed to WP2 with cases in intellectual disability (ID), and to WP 6 for case studies on precision medicine for ID.
 Overall, Palotie’s group also provided genetic expertise in neuropsychiatric disorders through established international networks.
 Like Owen, Palotti’s contribution was essential in selecting cases for which stem cell differentiation and cellular phenotyping performed in WP3.

 PI: Professor and Project Vice-Coordinator Matthijs Verhage, firstname.lastname@example.org